Aisha Gomez: Immigration policy

 Gomez led the House's efforts to pass the Driver's Licenses for All bill, which allows undocumented immigrants to obtain a driver's license.
 That had been legal in Minnesota until 2003, when Governor Tim Pawlenty signed legislation ending the practice.
 Gomez authored legislation to ensure municipal ID application information was private and not accessible by federal immigration authorities.
 In 2020, during the COVID-19 pandemic, she introduced a bill to establish state relief grants for immigrants not eligible for federal COVID relief, such as stimulus checks.
 Gomez sponsored legislation to ban for-profit immigration detention centers in Minnesota.

 Housing, youth, and health care

 Gomez has led efforts to address homelessness, especially for youth and in families with school-age children.
-In 2019, Gomez publicly criticized legislators for failing to act to address the opioid epidemic, calling out the pharmaceutical industry's campaign contributions.
+In 2019, Gomez publicly criticized legislators for failing to address the opioid epidemic, calling out the pharmaceutical industry's campaign contributions.
 In 2022, she introduced a bill to increase funding for shelter-based mental health services and require that cities take certain steps before clearing homeless encampments.

 Higher education

 During the 2019 selection process for the University of Minnesota Board of Regents, which must be confirmed by the legislature, Gomez and other legislators criticized the list of candidates for its lack of diversity.
-In June 2020, Gomez co-authored an op-ed calling for a more racially equitable transit system, and investment in transit lines that run through historically marginalized communities.
+In June 2020, Gomez co-authored an op-ed calling for a more racially equitable transit system and investment in transit lines that run through historically marginalized communities.